forestryio/forestry.io/hugo/content/docs/previews/build-commands.md

 * Ruby / Bundler for Jekyll websites
 * Go / Hugo
-* NodeJS, NPM, Yarn for NodeJS based SSG like Gatsby, Gridsome, Nuxt, Eleventy, etc.
+* NodeJS, NPM, Yarn for NodeJS based SSG like Gatsby, NextJS, Gridsome, NuxtJS, Eleventy, etc.

 Hugo and Jekyll users relying on node modules for their asset pipeline can also use a preview environment embedding NodeJS.